hghalebi/Functional-Programming-in-Rust/src/chapter_3_functional_data_structures.md

 # fn main() {}
 ```

-## 3.5 Trees
+## 3.5 Conversation Trees

 Algebraic data types can be used to define other data structures.
+A **Conversation Tree** represents branching dialogue paths.

 ```rust
 pub enum Tree<A> {